-After many years of advocating for more protections for child actors, Screen Actors Guild Young Performers Committee, National Policy and Planning Department and other industry groups were successful in closing many of the loopholes that made the original Coogan Law ineffective.
+After many years of advocating for more protections for child actors, SAG-AFTRA Young Performers Committee, National Policy and Planning Department and other industry groups were successful in closing many of the loopholes that made the original Coogan Law ineffective.
 In January 1, 2000, changes in California law affirmed that earnings by minors in the entertainment industry are the property of the minor, not their parents.
 Since a minor cannot legally control their own money, California Law governs their earnings and creates a fiduciary relationship between the parent and the child.
 This change in California law also requires that 15% of all minors’ earnings must be set aside in a blocked trust account commonly known as a Coogan Account.

 Jackie Coogan went on to recover a small portion of his earnings after battling his mother in court.
 He became well known on the small screen playing Uncle Fester on The Addams Family, and will always be remembered for the role his story played in protecting child actors from losing their earnings

 Parents in CA are required to open a “Coogan” Account and must be opened with a CA bank.
 A Coogan Account is a special blocked trust fund account found at a bank, credit union or brokerage firm.